nushackers/notes-to-cs-freshmen-from-the-future/README.md

 * [Lambda the Ultimate](http://lambda-the-ultimate.org/) - Group blog that tracks innovations in Programming Languages research

 * [Hacker News](http://news.ycombinator.com/) - Hacker News; just about everyone in computing reads it.

+* [80000 Hours](https://80000hours.org) - The one-stop shop to explore the ideas around Effective Altruism: using your career to do good.
+Even if you are not interested in Effective Altruism, there are a lot of resources to guide you in the process of career planning.
+You are likely to keep coming back to these ideas iteratively through your career journey.

+* [Farnam Street Blog](https://fs.blog) - A blog maintained by a former Canadian spy who has summarized the kinds of mental models involved in knowledge production and decision making.

 ## Computer scientists or Programmers that you should know